Maxime Simoëns: Maxime Simoens, 2009–2015

 In 2009, Simoens created his own brand in 2009.
 He strives to create his world free of influence and create its logo, a barcode, a nod to the consumer society.
 In February 2009 he was selected to Hyères Fashion Festival in April and thus presented the first 10 pieces of his first collection, an innovative vision, combining graphic design at the architectural level of the garment.
 His silhouettes combine structure and fluidity, and he's often compared in the press to a young Yves Saint Laurent.

 In 2013, LVMH took a minority stake in Simoens’ own brand for an undisclosed sum.
 That same year, the brand unveiled its first ready-to-wear collection, together with its first bag and shoes collection.
 His women’s label closed in 2015.

 Léonard, 2011–2012

 From 2011 to 2012, Simoens briefly served as creative director of French fashion house Léonard.
 In the Grand Palais in Paris he presented his first collection for Leonard on 5 March 2012.

+Men's Ready-to-Wear

+In 2016, he announced the creation of M.X PARIS, a men's ready-to-wear brand.